Accordions. Linen. Shar Peis. Raisins. We expect these things to wrinkle. But, nobody wants to start seeing wrinkles on their bodies.

 Age is the biggest, most unavoidable “intrinsic” factor involved in crepey-looking skin.
 Genetics is another.

-Crepey skin can be caused by several factors, including a slowing down in production of the super proteins elastin and collagen.
+Crepey skin can be caused by several factors, including a slowing down in the production of super proteins elastin and collagen.
 These once allowed the skin to stretch and bounce back with a youthful suppleness that we likely took for granted.
 But when the body slows down its production of these proteins, the skin begins to sag and wrinkle.
 Skin also becomes much drier with age, as less oil is produced.
 Additionally, fewer new skin cells are made.
 Dehydrated skin is another big catalyst when it comes to crepey skin.

 Finally, crepey skin is thinner skin, caused by a loss of fat.
 And, loss of fat is due to aging.